tribefyhq/react-native-interactive-walkthrough/docs/README.md

   />;
 ```

 The code is relatively short and readable.
 If you use TS, the interfaces are very straightforward.

-When we have more time,
-we'll add more in-depth documentation.
+We've generated [docs](modules.md) from the TS interfaces to make it easy to go through the code.

 ## Contributing